jgers32/jgers32.github.io/index.md

 ## About Me

 I’m a first-year Ph.D. student in Electrical and Computer Engineering at the [University of Michigan][U-Mich], where I’m advised by [Pei Zhang][Pei-Zhang].
-My research spans Embedded Systems, Human-Centered Computing, Mobile Computing & Sensing, and the Internet of Things (IoT).
-I’m particularly interested in building sensing networks and mobile multimodal sensing systems that address environmental and community challenges.
-I’m an incoming [Department of Energy Computational Science Graduate Fellow][DOE_CSGF] (DOE CSGF), where my research will focus on integrating large-scale data collection, high-performance computing, and real-world sensing to support responsive, equitable, and data-driven urban environments.
-This work aims to develop systems capable of monitoring and analyzing rapidly changing city conditions to better serve its communities.
+My research spans Mobile Computing & Sensing, Embedded Systems, and Human-Centered Computing.
+I’m particularly interested in building sensing networks and multimodal systems to address environmental and community challenges.

+I’m an incoming [Department of Energy Computational Science Graduate Fellow][DOE_CSGF] (DOE CSGF), which will support my research on a vehicular multimodal sensing system that combines vision and air quality data for real-time monitoring and analysis of rapidly changing urban conditions.
+This work aims to help cities respond more equitably and efficiently allocate resources where they’re needed most, particularly in areas affected by homelessness.

-Outside of research, I serve as the Labz Editor for [ACM XRDS Magazine][ACM-XRDS], where I highlight emerging technologies, student projects, and creative applications of computing — reach out if you’d like your work featured!
+Outside of research, I serve as the Labz Editor for [ACM XRDS Magazine][ACM-XRDS], where I highlight student research projects from across the globe — email me if you’re interested in having your work featured!

 ## Research Interests

 - **Embedded Systems:** internet-of-things, mobile computing
-- **Sensing Networks:** wireless, environmental, and health sensing
+- **Sensing Networks:** urban, environmental, and health sensing
-- **Human-Centered Computing:** ubiquitous and pervasive networks
+- **Human-Centered Computing:** ubiquitous systems, real-world deployments

 {% include_relative _includes/publications.md %}
 {% include_relative _includes/news.md %}